riivalin/riivalin.github.io/_posts/2016/01/2016-01-01-swift-questions-that-may-be-asked-in-the-interview.md

 ---
 layout: post
-title: "[Swift] Questions that may be asked in the interview."
+title: "[Swift] Questions that may be asked in the interview.
+(Draft)"
 date: 2016-01-01 06:30:00 +0800
 categories: [Notes,Swift]
 tags: [SwiftUI]